GridTools/concepts/collaboration/2020-08-19-gtscript-workshop/GTScript-Syntax-Workshop.md

 ```python
 c: Field[I, J, K] = a[i, j] * b[k]
 ```
-- [ ] Define that all temporary fields always behave as 3d fields, and implement an analysis step to reduce the actual rank of the temporary in the generated code when this is possible
+- [x] Define that all temporary fields always behave as 3d fields, and implement an analysis step to reduce the actual rank of the temporary in the generated code when this is possible.

-- [ ] Automatically determine the mask (field dimensionality) by shape inference based on read usage later.
+_Decision:_ as a first step, we will try to implement an analysis step to optimize the rank of temporaries without requiring the user to provide type annotations, but this decision could be reverted in the future if we find corner cases where it is not possible to select the right shape without additional information provided by the user.

+## GTScript Syntax: Open Issues

+### Field indexing

 #### Discussion/Enhancement: Support for accessing fields with absolute and indirect indices
 _Author:_ Rhea George (Vulcan)